openworm/sibernetic/README.md

 Run simulation from configuration file
 --------------
 All configuration is stored in the [configuration folder](configuration).
-There are two demo configurations [demo1](configuration/demo1) and [demo2](configuration/demo2) (demo1 is using as default demonstarative configuration).
+There are two demo configurations [demo1](configuration/demo1) and [demo2](configuration/demo2) (demo1 is the default configuration).
 You can switch between two demo configurations directly inside the working Sibernetic - just push button '1' or '2' respectively.
 To run your configuration put your configuration file into the configuration folder and run Sibernetic using:
 ```